Court Rules

 Are courtesy copies required for Judge Christopher J. Burke?

-Courtesy copies are required for briefs, exhibits, declarations, affidavits, and appendices.
-Details: 2 copies, delivery within 24 hours, by hand delivery.
-Two courtesy copies required for briefs and supporting documents, including sealed papers, by noon next business day.
+Courtesy copies are required for briefs, letter briefs, appendixs, exhibits, declarations, affidavits, and tutorials.
+Details: 2 copies, delivery upon filing.
+Two courtesy copies required for briefs and supporting documents; one copy for other documents.

 Does Judge Christopher J. Burke require a pre-motion conference or letter before filing a motion?